hazaelsan/ssh-relay/README.md

 https://chromium.googlesource.com/apps/libapps/+/HEAD/nassh/doc/relay-protocol.md.

-The primary use case for this is using the [Secure Shell Chrome App][chrome-app], but the client helper makes it possible to use with ssh's `ProxyCommand` functionality.
+The primary use case for this is using the [Secure Shell Chrome App][chrome-app] and the [Secure Shell Chrome Extension][chrome-extension], but the client helper makes it possible to use with ssh's `ProxyCommand` functionality.

 ## Features